cargo-generate/cargo-generate/guide/src/installation.md

 ## Using `pacman` (Arch Linux)

-`cargo-generate` can be installed from the [community repository] for Arch Linux:
+`cargo-generate` can be installed from the [extra repository] for Arch Linux:

 ```sh
 pacman -S cargo-generate